 There is no right way or wrong way to live frugally.
 The goal is to stop paying for stuff you don’t care about so you can buy quality products and experiences you desire.

-How to Live Frugally
+How to Live Frugally and Happily

 So how can we embrace frugal living?
 To begin, it helps to review your spending patterns.
 Where do you spend your money?
-Can you reduce your expenses step-by-step?
+Can you reduce your expenses step by step?

 The three largest spending categories are housing, food, and transportation, so to live frugally, it’s best to try and cut back on these expenses first.
 For example, are you willing to live with roommates, car share, or ride your bike to work?

 These will help you trim costs, but remember that frugality is not about deprivation, so the cheapest solution isn’t always the best.
 You can buy a more affordable house far out in the country but spend hours driving back and forth to work.
-That decision will save money, but it might make you downright miserable.
+That decision will save you money, but it might make you miserable.
 That’s why it’s always important to consider the happiness factor.

 Frugal Living Tips

-Frugality is about removing the waste from your life.
+Frugality is about removing waste from your life.
 If you don’t go to the gym, don’t pay for it.
 If you don’t watch T.V., then cut the cord.
 Trimming these should be easy.

-Then ask yourself some more important questions.
+Then ask yourself more important questions.
 Can you cook at home one night of the week?
 Can you try running in your neighborhood rather than going to the gym?
 What can you do to shrink your grocery bill?

 Figure out how much money you need to live your best life.
-Most of us think we need a lot, but trimming expenses can demonstrate how little you actually require.
+Most of us think we need a lot, but trimming expenses can demonstrate how little you require.